-In August 2000, the Russian submarine Kursk suffered two devastating explosion during a test firing of torpedoes.
-Many of the crew were killed in the explosions, but as the wrecked sub sank to the seabed, 23 of the crew were trapped alive in one of the vessel’s remaining compartments.
+In August 2000, the Russian submarine Kursk suffered two devastating explosions during a test firing of torpedoes.
+Many of the crew were killed in the explosions, but as the wrecked sub sank to the seabed, twenty-three of the crew were trapped alive in one of the vessel’s remaining compartments.

 Matthias Schoenaerts plays Mikhail Kalekov, the most senior surviving officer aboard the doomed submarine, while his increasingly frantic wife, Tanya (Léa Seydoux) anxiously waits at home.
 Seydoux is good in a fairly thankless role, drawing strength from the wives of the other stranded men.
 It’s here that the film makes its broader social points – their neighbourhood is a wasteland of Soviet-era tower blocks, overgrown paths and poverty.

 Tanya and her friends are initially patient with the naval command, but after the apathetic press-conference bullshit coming from former President Boris Yeltsin (Max von Sydow), they finally lose their tempers, forcing the authorities to reconsider the offer of assistance coming from the Royal Navy.
 Incidentally, von Sydow might look nothing like the late Russian premier, but it is always a treat to see him pop up in small roles such as this.

 Meanwhile, Vinterberg puts his stranded crew through the wringer, throwing one problem at them after another.
 After the initial accident, Kalekov and his men need to generate oxygen, but the necessary cartridges for the machine are stored in the adjacent, flooded compartment.
 The ensuing set-piece, with Schoenaerts swimming past the bodies of his comrades to get to the life-giving cartridges, is Kursk’s stand-out sequence.
 We’re not really in any doubt that he will make it, but we’re holding our breath with him all the same.